 Unit 3 The Key for Holistic Health

 Deliver health knowledge (Safer sex, prevention of HIV/AIDS/sexually transmitted diseases)

 Practice refusal skill and respectful manner

 The Society for AIDS Care (SAC) provides high quality direct patient care services to HIV+ and their care-givers in Hong Kong; we also provide supporting services in developing country.
-We have decided to join hand with organisation in Phnom Penh, Cambodia, which provides live in care for a number of HIV+ children and provides skill training and English Language classes for around 200 underprivileged children in their neighbourhood.
+SAC have commenced a year-long joint school program, “Love with Care School Project”, with KHEMARA Cambodia, with the aim to empower high school students in sexual reproduction health education and HIV prevention.

 Through working with the organisation, we were able to visit some local families in need of urgent assistance in food support.
 Some of the families we visited are homeless and their health conditions are very poorly.
 We provided a sack of rice and small sum of cash for them and hope that it will at least able to help them tide over the current hard moment.